Improving the safety of cosmetic treatments

 We are calling for a mandatory England-wide licencing scheme for cosmetic treatments.
 We believe this would be a significant step towards ensuring that all those who carry out cosmetic treatments are competent and qualified and that the treatments take place in safe and hygienic premises.

+Last year, we conducted some research together with the Institute of Licensing to fill gaps in the evidence base.
 Our survey of environmental health and licencing practitioners found that 9 in 10 (90%) agree that an England wide licencing scheme could improve the regulatory system.

 We have published two reports on the regulation of cosmetic treatments.